 These online practice tests do not use the same software as the tests at the registry agent offices.
 There will be differences in how questions are displayed and how you move between questions.

 The practice tests do not work on some mobile devices and web browsers.
-It is recommended that you use Microsoft Explorer.
+It is recommended that you use Internet Explorer.

 The Class 7 test is available in 25 languages:

 - Chinese (Simplified)